truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

 * A **CD-ROM** device allows booting a VM from a CD-ROM image like an installation CD.
   The CD image must be available in the system storage.

-Before adding, editing or deleting a device for a VM, first stop the VM if it is running.
+Before adding, editing, or deleting a VM device, stop the VM if it is running.
-Click the **State** toggle to stop, or restart, a VM.
+Click the **State** toggle to stop or restart a VM.

 ### Editing a Device
 Select **Edit** to open the **Edit *type* Device** screen where *type* is the device type selected.
-You you can change the type of virtual hard disk, the storage volume to use, or change the device boot order.
+You can change the type of virtual hard disk, the storage volume to use, or change the device boot order.
 {{< expand "Click Here for More Information" "v" >}}
 To edit a VM device:
 1. Stop the VM if it is running.